lakaThabrew/Cine-Sleuth/README.md

 # 🎬 CineSleuth

 An AI-powered movie guessing game that uses Google's Gemini API to guess the movie you're thinking of by asking yes/no questions.
+Think of it as "20 Questions" for movies!

 ## 🎯 How It Works